 Forms and Applications

-This form offers Trempealeau County 4-Hers the opportunity to describe the issue, explain why it’s a problem, suggest a solution and submit it for consideration.
-All completed forms must include a possible solution and a member, leader or parent signature.
-Forms are submitted to the 4-H Program Coordinator, who then forwards it to the appropriate group for consideration.
+This form offers Trempealeau County 4-Hers the opportunity to describe the issue, explain why it’s a problem, suggest a solution, and submit it for consideration.
+All completed forms must include a possible solution and a member, leader, or parent signature.
+Forms are submitted to the 4-H Program Coordinator, who then forwards them to the appropriate group for consideration.

 Club Treasurer Forms

 If a 4-H Club or Group is chartered that means that paperwork is filed by the 4-H Program Coordinator so that they remain a 501(c)3 non-profit organization.
-Through being a 501(c)3 this means that donations given to chartered 4-H clubs or groups are tax deductable.
-Below you will find a sample donation record and reciept form and a sample tax donation letter reciept that you should utilize if your chartered 4-H club or group recieves a donation.
+Being a 501(c)3 this means that donations given to chartered 4-H clubs or groups are tax deductable.
+Below you will find a sample donation record and receipt form and a sample tax donation letter receipt that you should utilize if your chartered 4-H club or group receives a donation.

 The Trempealeau County 4-H Leaders Executive Board includes money in their budget to help defray some costs of 4-H educational trips or activities in which Trempealeau County 4-H members and leaders participate.
-The amount the Association is able to contribute in a given year depends on the success of fund raising efforts, the amounts spent in other budget areas, and the number of applicants and level of requests.
+The amount the Association can contribute in a given year depends on the success of fundraising efforts, the amounts spent in other budget areas, and the number of applicants and level of requests.

 • Who is eligible?
 Youth in 10th grade or older who have completed three years of club work and one year of youth leadership